DanielBMarkham/Info-Ops/manuscript/chapter21.md

 You can go back and wireframe it up again, of course, but every time you stick structure in front of the team, analysis takes place.
 So whether or not you wireframe something that ends up being a screen is not as important as understanding that you may be facilitating powerful conversations -- and letting them bounce off the walls, jump out the window, and run off into the woods without anybody knowing what's going on.

 Wireframes and other forms of UI mockups are *analysis* tools, not design tools.
 Once the analysis has matured enough for work to happen, you'll mock up the UI by, well, mocking up the UI in whatever user interface programming language you choose.
 Another way of looking at this is that analysis never really ends.
 You can do all sorts of design work, joining all the pieces up into some kind of structure.
-Sometimes that design work can be running code or new technology.
-But when structure appears and people look at/use it?
+Sometimes that structure can be running code or new technology.
+But whenever structure appears, even if it's just people piling up rocks on the floor, and people look at/use it?
 You're back to analysis again.

+The trick is to understand that all structure is derivative of behavior and supplementals.
+It also drastically increases the rate and quality of analysis.
+Some structure is easier and quicker to use than others.
+Your goal is ultimately analysis in support of a solution.
+Use fast tools like clay or sketches to groom as quickly as possible until the group feels like there is alignment.
+Then go to slower, more permanent tools.

-So wireframes are a kind of game to have good conversations.
+Wireframes are a kind of game to have good conversations.
 They're fun and easy.
 They're not a specification tool, nor should they be used as one.
-(Although you can present a wireframe that has a bunch of information in it that becomes part of the model.
-But the model can facilitate *many* different solutions.)
+What I'm looking for in wireframes is what I'm always looking for playing with structure -- what sorts of abstract items are we talking about as we chat and manipulate these tangible things?
+That's their real value.
+Once you play with wireframes for a while, if you're doing it correctly, you come up with UI/UX rules that should be true no matter what the screens look like.
+Wireframes should create conditions where the model can facilitate *many* different solutions, not be just another way of mindlessly taking orders from customers.

 ## Story Mapping